pureweb-creator/leman-pay/README.md

+Great!
+Here's an updated version of the README based on the new usage you shared:

+---

 # LemanPay

-LemanPay is a PHP package that makes it simple to integrate LemanPay Payment Gateway functionality into your applications.
-It supports both redirect-based payment flows and direct card payments.
+LemanPay is a PHP package that allows easy integration with the Leman payment gateway.
+You can either create payment links or directly process payments with credit cards.
+It is designed to be flexible, offering both an intuitive API and the ability to directly inspect the raw responses.

 ## Installation

-Install the package via Composer:
+You can install the package via Composer:

 ```bash
 composer require pureweb-creator/leman-pay